gkorpal/gkorpal.github.io/_pages/about.md

 *For dark mode, please use a browser extension like [Dark Reader](https://darkreader.org/).*

 I am Gaurish, and this is my personal website.
-I use it to journal my work related to [number theory](https://gkorpal.github.io/reading/book-list#number-theory) and [cryptography](https://gkorpal.github.io/jottings/#cryptography). *I often have directed reading project ideas in number theory, suitable for motivated undergraduates.
+I use it to journal my work related to [number theory](https://gkorpal.github.io/reading/book-list#number-theory) and [cryptography](https://gkorpal.github.io/jottings/#cryptography). *I often have directed reading project ideas in number theory, suitable for motivated newcomers.
 The details are [available here](https://github.com/DRP-NT).*

 Email: gkorpal AT zohomail DOT in.